jjadeb/DSCI310_Group-12_Credit-Risk-Classification/README.md

 docker build -t yovindu/project --platform=linux/amd64 .
 ```

+Check the [Developer Notes](#developer-notes) section of this README for details on how to run our analysis.

 Run the Docker container:
 ```bash
 docker run -it --rm -p 8888:8888 -v /"$(pwd)":/home/jovyan --platform=linux/amd64 yovindu/project